 Ms. Sophia Romero is Secretary of Notre-Dame-de-Pompei parish.
 She is a member of the Hispanic community and assists in the liturgy, the choir and the catechism program.
 Born in Canada of Salavdoran heritage, she is 38 years old.
 Her university studies were in commerce, and she speaks four languages.

 Following his studies in theology and pedagogy, Br.
 Jean-Marc St-Jacques, c.s.v., worked in education as a teacher and director of an educational institution.
 For the past five years, he has been provincial treasurer of the Clerics of Saint Viator of Canada.
 In parallel, he has always been active in the world of young people.
 He is currently general manager of the SVP (Service de Préparation à la Vie - life preparation services) and director of Camps de l'Avenir (camps of the future) on Lake Ouimet.

 Mr. Fruan Tabamo is a married man and father of three.
 He has been working in the Quebec healthcare system since 1996.
 He is a parishioner of the Mission catholique philippine de Montréal, where he is a member of the parish pastoral council.

 10 - Charles Taker

-In terms of church affiliation, he has led the RCIA process at St. Patrick’s for the past 20 years and is currently MC for major ceremonies at the basilica as well as responsible for the liturgical ministries.
-Over the years, he has sat on a number of diocesan committees including most recently the Équipe diocésaine pour le catéchumenat.
-He has been an Associate of the Congrégation de Notre-Dame for the past 31 years.
+As far as his ecclesial involvement is concerned, he has been leading the catechumenal journey at St Patrick's Basilica for the past 20 years, where he is also Master of Ceremonies and responsible for liturgical ministries.
+Over the years, he has served on a number of diocesan committees, including most recently the Diocesan Catechumenate Team.
+He has also been an associate of the Congrégation de Notre-Dame since 1992.

 11 - Brian Traynor